1. Christina, what would you rank as your top three talents?

 2. What has been your biggest writing accomplishment so far, and how did you celebrate it?

-Just getting my first book published (CANDLE IN THE WINDOW) was incredibly hard and took ten years.
+Getting my first book published (CANDLE IN THE WINDOW) was incredibly difficult and took ten years.
 My husband and I took my advance and our kids to DisneyWorld.
 Hitting the NYT for the first time was huge — and my husband brought home flowers, candy and champagne.
 He’s the reason I believe in romance.
-Continuing to write successfully for twenty-four years and fifty books has been satisfying in the long haul, and that’s a celebration in itself.
-I’m proud of what I’ve accomplished and I’m thrilled to be writing romance and suspense.
+Continuing to write successfully for twenty-eight years and fifty-eight romance and suspense novels has been a celebration in itself.
+I’m proud of what I’ve accomplished.
 Writing is what I was born to do!

 Let me think.
 Yes.
 You put it very well.